TPRM: Tensor partition regression models with applications in imaging biomarker detection: Methodology

-where $\ve I_k$ be a $k\times k$ identity matrix.
-When $p_d$ is large, the columns of the factor matrix $A^{(d)}_{(s)r}$ are approximately orthogonal, which is consistent with their role in the decomposition \eqref{TPRM1}.
-When $n$ and $K$ are large, the matrices $\ve G$ and $D$ are approximately orthogonal to each other.
-However, we only impose that the columns of these matrices span the space of the principal vectors, without explicitly requiring orthonormality, which leads substantially computational efficiency \citep{Ding2011}.
+where $\ve I_N$ is an $N\times N$ identity matrix and $\nu_{0\tau}$ and $\nu_{1\tau}$ are pre-specified constants.
+When $p_d$ is large, the columns of the factor matrix $A^{(d)}_{sr}$ are approximately orthogonal, which is consistent with their role in the decomposition \eqref{TPRM1} \citep{Ding2011}.
+However, we do not explicitly require orthonormality, which leads to substantial computational efficiency.